 2. Nevada.
 Arsenic is also one of the most common contaminants found in Nevada’s well water.
 Arsenic enters groundwater through natural mineral deposits and mining activities, as well as from petroleum refining, wood preservatives and herbicides.

 3. Arizona.
 The Arizona Department of Health Services maintains that arsenic is present in almost all of the state’s groundwater.
-Because the majority of residents in rural parts of Arizona get their drinking water from unregulated, private water wells, the Office of Environmental Health recommends that water from all new drinking wells be tested prior to use for cooking or drinking.
+Because the majority of residents in rural parts of Arizona get their drinking water from unregulated, private water wells, the Office of Environmental Health recommends that water from all new drinking wells be tested prior to use for cooking or drinking to mitigate arsenic poisoning.

 4. Illinois.
 Some parts of Illinois have minerals with naturally high levels of arsenic that deposit into groundwater.
 Prior to the enforcement of the 10 ppb EPA standard, 11% of the community water well water samples in the Illinois State Water Survey (ISWS) Water Quality Database had arsenic levels above 10 ppb.
 In addition, there were counties in which half of the groundwater samples from private wells had high arsenic concentrations.